CircleCI-Public/cimg-base/README.md

 ## Tags

+### `<year>.<month>`, `<year>.<month>-node`
-`:<year>.<month>` - The monthly release for this image.
-Any new or removed tools from the base image in the last 31 days will be reflected during this image release.
-For example, the `2019.04` image will include any changes to this repo/image that occurred from March 1 - 31st, 2019.
+Mostly immutable (except in the case of CVEs or severe bugs) monthly release tags for this image and its Node variant.
+Any new or removed tools from the base image in the last month will be reflected in this image release.
+For example, the `2019.04`/`2019.04-node` tags will include any changes to this repo/image that occurred in March 2019.
 Monthly releases are built on the 2nd of every month.

+### `stable`, `stable-node`
-`:stable` - An alias for the most recent monthly release.
-For example, if today's date was April 15th, 2019, then the `:stable` tag would be an alias for the `:2019.04` tag.
+Mutable tags representing the most recent monthly release of this image and its Node variant.
+For example, if today's date was April 15th, 2019, then the `stable`/`stable-node` tags would be aliases for the `2019.04`/`2019.04-node` tags.

-`:edge` - The latest changes to this Docker image that's available in the `master` branch of this repo.
+### `edge`, `edge-node`
+Mutable tags representing the builds of this image and its Node variant following the most recent successful commit to this repository's `master` branch.

+### `latest`
+Mutable tag that is functionally a duplicate of the Non-Node-variant, vanilla `cimg/base:edge` image.
+Anyone calling the `cimg/base` image without specifying a tag will get this version of the image.

 ## Resources